amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/casual-ui.md

 If you open the menu, you’ll see:

 * The PlumbBuddy symbol, name, and version
-* A button to open your downloads folder
+* A button to open your Downloads folder
-* A button to open your mods folder
+* A button to open your Mods folder
 * A button to quickly clear your cache
 * An ‘Ask for Help’ button, which will bring up options for support.
-You can pick a general support discord server there, and the link for the PlumbBuddy discord server is there if you need help with PlumbBuddy itself.
+You can pick a general support discord server there, see some self-help steps, and the link for the PlumbBuddy discord server is there if you need help with PlumbBuddy itself.
 * A button to check for updates of PlumbBuddy
 * The settings button
 * A button to close the window (but not shut down PlumbBuddy) on Windows only
 * A button to shut down PlumbBuddy on Windows only

-On Mac, you just close the window to shutdown PlumbBuddy
+On Mac, you just close the window to shutdown PlumbBuddy.

 ![image](/img/PB-menu.png "PlumbBuddy's menu, as described above")